NVIDIA/NeMo/docs/sources/source/tutorials/neural_graphs.rst

  * how to save and load graph checkpoints (containing weights of the Trainable NMs)
  * how to freeze/unfreeze modules in a graph

-Additionally, we will show how use `AppState` to list all the modules and graphs we have created in the scope of our application.
+Additionally, we will show how use :class:`nemo.utils.app_state.AppState` to list all the modules and graphs we have created in the scope of our application.

 Tutorial III: Custom Training
 ---------------------------------------